Skip to main content

 Scheduled

-You can set a schedule for each scan type when you deploy the cluster, and you can change the schedule at a later time.
+You can set a fixed schedule for a scan when you deploy the cluster.
+You can also change the schedule at a later time.

-Select the cluster to scan -> Settings -> Cluster Settings -> Scan Policies -> Enable and schedule scans of your choice.
+From the cluster details page.
+Click on the Settings drop-down Menu.
+Select Cluster Settings, followed by clicking on the Scan Policies tab.
+Enable and schedule the scans of your choice.

 Schedule Options Available